San Lorenzo, San Marcos

+General Justo Rufino Barrios, President of Guatemala from 1873 to 1885, was born in San Lorenzo.

 San Lorenzo (/es/) is a municipality in the San Marcos department of Guatemala.
 It was founded in 1812 year by Spanish families.

 This is the birthplace of Justo Rufino Barrios-who served as President of Guatemala from 1873 until his death in 1885 and whose native house has been declared as a National Heritage.

 Tourism

 San Lorenzo's most representative historic landmark is "Justo Rufino Barrios" hacienda, birthplace of general Barrios and named National Heritage by the government.

 Climate

 San Lorenzo has temperate climate (Köppen: Cwb).